ElectronicBabylonianLiterature/dictionary-parser/README.md

 }
 ```

-Derived froms has the following structure:
+Derived from has the following structure:
 ```
 {
-  "lemma": "<lemma splitted to components with mardown removed>", "homonym: "<homonym or I if not specified>"
+  "lemma": "<lemma splitted to components with mardown removed>", "homonym: "<homonym or I if not specified>", "notes": <an array of extra information>
 }
 ```